Cumberland County Extension Association By-laws

 Article VIII – Committees

-There shall be the following standing committees of the Association, the members of which shall be appointed by the President or his/her delegate.
+There may be the following standing committees of the Association, the members of which shall be appointed by the President or his/her delegate.

 The Executive Committee oversees the general management of the Association.
 This includes: